KleineEdelweiss/lmsensors_rb/README.md

 # Toggle whether to receive the subfeatures or
 # only to receive the features with their type.
+# By default, this is false, and you will receive the
+# type only.
 sobj.toggle_subs

+# Toggle whether to format output.
+By default, this is false.
+# When false, it returns the raw state of the feature object.
+sobj.toggle_fmt

 # Assign the features from a Sensor.
 # This will return an array of Feature objects.